Introduction to CMS’s 2023 Hospital IPPS Final Rule

 There are two voluntary reporting periods for the measure followed by mandatory reporting.
 Below is the timeline:

-- The first voluntary reporting period will begin with pre-operative PRO data on procedures performed January 1, 2023 to June 30, 2023.
+- The first voluntary reporting period will begin with pre-operative PRO data on procedures performed January 1, 2023 through June 30, 2023.

 - CMS will then provide confidential feedback to participants in 2025.

-- The second voluntary reporting period will begin with pre-operative PRO data on procedures performed July 1, 2023 to June 30, 2024.
+- The second voluntary reporting period will begin with pre-operative PRO data on procedures performed July 1, 2023 through June 30, 2024.

 - CMS will then provide confidential feedback to participants in 2026.